asiffer/gopula/README.md

 The sampling may output out-of-bounds data (coordinates higher than 1).
 It occurs when the radial quantile function fails.
 As it uses a bisection search, it is probably due to a lack of function evaluations.
 You can increase it through the variable `gopula.MaxFunEvals`.

+## Next

+I am currently implementing a kind of "margin" object aimed to represent an empirical cumulative distribution function (ecdf).
+In fact, most of the time, you have not uniform margins necessary to fit a copula so you need to transform the real margins with their ecdf (see [wikipedia](https://en.wikipedia.org/wiki/Copula_(probability_theory))).

 ## References

 [[1]](https://projecteuclid.org/download/pdfview_1/euclid.aos/1247836677) McNeil, A. J., & Nešlehová, J. (2009).
 Multivariate Archimedean copulas, d-monotone functions and ℓ1-norm symmetric distributions.
 The Annals of Statistics, 37(5B), 3059-3097.

 [[2]](https://arxiv.org/pdf/1207.1708) Hofert, M., Mächler, M., & McNeil, A. J. (2012).
 Estimators for Archimedean copulas in high dimensions. arXiv preprint arXiv:1207.1708.

+[[3]](https://www.sciencedirect.com/science/article/pii/S0047259X12000607) Hofert, M., Mächler, M., & Mcneil, A. J. (2012).
+Likelihood inference for Archimedean copulas in high dimensions under known margins.
+Journal of Multivariate Analysis, 110, 133-150.